Azzinoth/FocalEngine/README.md

 7) **EnTT**: This library is under the MIT License.
 The full license text can be found at [EnTT's GitHub repository](https://github.com/skypjack/entt?tab=MIT-1-ov-file).

 8) **LASzip**: This library is licensed under the Apache License 2.0.
 The full license text can be found at [LASzip's GitHub repository](https://github.com/LASzip/LASzip).

+9) **pybind11**: This library is licensed under the BSD-3-Clause License.
+The full license text can be found at [pybind11's GitHub repository](https://github.com/pybind/pybind11).